maximemorge/ScaSMATA/README.md

 Scalable Situated Multi-Agent Task Allocation
 ## What is ScaSMATA ?

-ScaMATA is a library of algorithms which aim at allocating some tasks to some situated agents.
+ScaSMATA is a library of algorithms which aim at allocating some tasks to some situated agents.

 We have implemented our prototype with the [Scala](https://www.scala-lang.org/) programming language and the